carousel/property-finder-challenge/README.md

 * monolog PHP library (for error loggins)

 ## Run
-* from the CLI run php index.php
+* from the CLI run php index.php main front controller for the scripts

 ## Overview
 Starting point is randomizer (Trip\Tools\Randomizer) class which will take random set of data (src/data.php).
 This set of data will be shuffled and